Canadian Forts

 A RCMP post established on the south coast of Devon Island to monitor foreign whaling activities in the area.
 Later re-established, but closed due to ice difficulties.
 A few buildings still survive.

-The Hudson's Bay Co. leased the former RCMP station from 1933 - 1936, known as Dundas Harbour Post.
-It was relocated to Arctic Bay.
+The Hudson's Bay Co. leased the former RCMP station from 1934 - 1936, known as Dundas Harbour Post.
+It was then relocated to Arctic Bay.

 Northumberland House